1925 Miami tornado

 On Sunday, April 5, 1925, an intense tornado hit the northern edge of Miami in South Florida, killing five people and injuring 35.
-The deadliest tornado to affect Dade County, it was rated F3 on the Fujita scale—one of only two such twisters recorded there.
+The deadliest tornado to affect Dade County, it was rated F3 on the Fujita scale (Note: A group of scientists under Ted Fujita invented the scale in the early 1970s, prior to which no official rating method existed in the United States.
+Events that arose before the use of the scale by the National Weather Service gained ratings in hindsight.
+While since replaced in the U.S. by the Enhanced Fujita scale as of February 1, 2007, it was in use in Canada until April 1, 2013; other nations, including the United Kingdom, employ alternate schemes such as the TORRO scale.)—one of only two such tornadoes recorded with that intensity.
 (Note: Tornadoes in the United States were unrated before 1971.
 Ratings were retroactively applied to events prior to the formal adoption of the F-scale by the National Weather Service.
 While official ratings extended back to 1950, tornado expert Thomas P. Grazulis rated older events.)
-Up to 100 yd wide, it formed over the Everglades near Hialeah and moved northeast, toward the Atlantic Ocean, destroying or damaging about 50 homes, with losses of $250,000.
+It was one of a select few Florida tornadoes to claim three or more lives.
+About 200 yd wide, (Note: For the width the average/mean is used.
+Most tornado widths listed from 1952-1994 are mean values, whereas maxima are used in contemporary years.
+Data given by Grazulis are approximate averages (i.e., 0.5 mi is adjusted from 880 yards to 800 yards).) it formed over the Everglades near Hialeah and moved northeast, toward the Atlantic Ocean, destroying about 75 homes, with losses of $250,000.
+Over 500 people lost their homes, and five fatalities were reported, along with 35 injuries.
+The first tornado seen by weather officials in Miami since 1919, it coexisted with at least three satellite tornadoes and may have been a tornado family.
+Huge hail accompanied the tornado as well.